serenorg/serendb/docs/rfcs/029-getpage-throttling.md

 ### GetPage@LSN Request Flow

 Pageserver exposes its `page_service.rs` as a libpq listener.
-The Computes' `neon_smgr` module connects to that libpq listener.
+The Computes' `serendb_smgr` module connects to that libpq listener.
 Once a connection is established, the protocol allows Compute to request page images at a given LSN.
 We call these requests GetPage@LSN requests, or GetPage requests for short.
 Other request types can be sent, but these are low traffic compared to GetPage requests